Skip to main content

 When the application sees this special header, x-dw-username or dw-token, it should treat the user as an authenticated user.
 This tutorial provides guidance on how to implement such logic in the application and also the logic of logout.
 We will address both scenarios, whether the special header isx-dw-username or dw-token.

-To enhance security, consider implementing JWT instead of plaintext.
+When preparing a Proof of Concept (PoC), we suggest employing the plaintext HTTP header,x-dw-username, for the sake of simplicity.
+However, for your production system, you might want to think about integrating the JWT token,dw-token, at a later stage.
 With JWT, your custom web application and DAP will share a secret.
 DAP will utilize this secret to sign the token, and subsequently, you can employ the same secret to verify it.

 A Developer Tool